 The exercise is part of regular emergency preparedness activities the college performs every year.

 Web alert 1 posted at 9:15 a.m. (sm) | Web alert 2 posted at 9:25 a.m. (sm) | Web alert 3 posted at 9:38 a.m. (sm) | Web alert 4 posted at 9:52 a.m. (sm)

+Public and regulatory demand for accountability has increased significantly in the past 20 years, and regulations in reaction to abuses and scandals, especially in the realm of human subjects, have been passed.
 In recent years, however, Responsible Conduct of Research (RCR) has been defined more broadly and federally funded research (and, in general, all research) must comply with regulations related to nine areas of research including: human subjects, vertebrate animals, research misconduct, and financial conflict.

-The purpose of our policy seeks to ensure compliance with Section 7009 of the America COMPETES Act of 2007.
+This policy seeks to ensure compliance with Section 7009 of the America COMPETES Act of 2007.
 Further, training in responsible conduct of research is intended to encourage best practices in the conduct of all research and scientific investigations and to foster an ability to recognize an ethical choice and the ability to make a principled decision.

 All undergraduate students and postdoctoral researchers supported by NSF to conduct research must complete Responsible Conduct of Research education.

 Exemptions: Travel grants, including conference, symposium and workshop travel are exempt from the RCR training requirement.
 All other individuals who work on or are paid from NSF funds must complete RCR training.

 Responsibility for compliance with the NSF RCR mandate rests primarily with the Principal Investigator (PI).